-CTX001 has been granted a number of regulatory designations from the FDA, including RMAT, Fast Track, Orphan Drug, and Rare Pediatric Disease designations for the treatment of both TDT and SCD.
-CTX001 has also been granted Orphan Drug Designation from the European Commission, as well as PRIME designation from the EMA, for the treatment of both TDT and SCD.
+Exa-cel has been granted a number of regulatory designations from the U.S. Food and Drug Administration, or FDA, specifically RMAT, Fast Track, Orphan Drug, and Rare Pediatric Disease designations for the treatment of both TDT and SCD.
+Exa-cel has also been granted Orphan Drug Designation from the European Commission, as well as PRIME designation from the European Medicines Agency, or EMA, for the treatment of both TDT and SCD.
+In December 2022, we and Vertex completed regulatory submissions for exa-cel with the EMA and MHRA in the EU and the UK, respectively, and both the EMA and the MHRA have validated the MAA, respectively.
+In addition, we and Vertex initiated the rolling submission of our BLA in the United States in November 2022 and expect to complete the submission by the end of the first quarter of 2023.